6a. Riemann Sums Applet

 Remember, we are using the area under a graph to represent some physical quantity.
 For example, integration can help us to find a velocity from an acceleration, or to solve problems in electronics.

 In this applet, you start with a predefined function that has been drawn for you.
 You can:

-- Now try different options from the "Method" pull-down menu.
+- Now try different options from the "Choose Reimann Sum type" pull-down menu.
 Consider which one gives the best approximation and why.
-You can see Trapezoid Rule in the last option.

-- You can change the range of values of x and y.
+- You can change the start and end `x`-values.